albertomariapepe/Learning-Rotations/README.md

 GA formulation with a 6D continuous representation previously presented in the literature in terms of regression error and reconstruction accuracy.
 We empirically demonstrate that parametrizing rotations as bivectors outperforms the 6D representation.

+The notebooks contain the code to generate the dataset and to process them.
+The ready to use datasets can be obtained from the authors upon request.